Operation Valuable

 Operation Valuable was a failed covert operation conducted during the Cold War by France, the United Kingdom and the United States in collaboration with other Western Bloc nations.
 The operation aimed to overthrow the communist regime of Albanian ruler Enver Hoxha as part of broader efforts to counter communist influence around the world and install pro-Western leaders.
 It involved strategic military actions, incorporating air, naval, and ground assets in pursuit of its objectives.

-As part of the operation, DGSE, MI6 and the Central Intelligence Agency (CIA) launched a joint covert operation using Albanian expatriates as agents.
+As part of the operation, the French General Directorate for External Security (DGSE), the British Secret Intelligence Service (SIS or MI6) and the American Central Intelligence Agency (CIA) launched a joint covert operation using Albanian expatriates as agents.
 Other anti-communist Albanians and Europeans from other nations worked as agents for Greek and Italian intelligence services, some supported by MI6 and the CIA.

 Many of the agents were caught, put on trial, and either shot or condemned to long prison terms of penal labor.

 Background

-Albania was in an unenviable position after World War II, as Greece claimed Albanian lands.
+Albania was in an unenviable position after World War II, as Greece claimed Albanian-controlled Northern Epirus.
 The Western Allies recognized neither King Zog I nor a republican government-in-exile, nor did they ever raise the question of Albania or its borders at major wartime conferences.
 No reliable statistics on Albania's wartime losses exist, but the United Nations Relief and Rehabilitation Administration reported about 30,000 Albanian dead from the war, 200 destroyed villages, 18,000 destroyed houses, and about 100,000 people made homeless.
 Albanian official statistics claim higher losses.

 British plans for the overthrow of Hoxha and the communist regime in Albania had existed since 1946.
 The Russia Committee, established in 1946 by the British Foreign Office, was created to oppose the extension of Soviet control by promoting civil strife in Russia's western border nations.